105 – Ryerson University

 - are a Canadian citizen or permanent resident, or are sponsored by a Canadian government agency; and

 - can present tangible evidence of the ability to cope with the program at Ryerson and you have completed, typically with grades of 70% or higher, all subject prerequisite(s) (or equivalent) required for individual program admission.

 Your complete academic record, including high school as well as any postsecondary studies (e.g., college, university or other postsecondary institutions), will be reviewed and considered as part of the competitive selection process.

 In support of your application, it is recommended that you include the following information on your Ryerson Supplementary Form:

 - Career ambitions/career goals

 - Past work experience

 Minimum grades do not guarantee admission.
 Subject to competition, you may be required to present averages/grades above the minimum.
-Contact Undergraduate Admissions and Recruitment for detailed information.
+Contact Undergraduate Admissions for detailed information.